Phone: 0436489449

 Is an OT functional assessment covered under the NDIS?

-Yes, the NDIS can cover OT supports, including an OT assessment.
+Yes, the NDIS can cover OT supports, including an OT functional capacity assessment.
 OT is usually covered under the ‘Capacity Building’ (CB daily activity) category of NDIS supports.

 What happens in the OT functional assessment?

 Depending on the purpose and needs of the assessment, as well as the person’s circumstances at the time of assessment, it can be completed at the person’s home, hospital or nursing home.
 The person’s age and medical conditions are important factors, as what would be assessed for a child would be vastly different to that of an adult.
-The first step of the assessment often involves the OT gaining a comprehensive history of the person (personal, social and medical), as this improves the OT’s understanding of the person’s current situation.
-This not only involves learning about their medical and health history, but also about their level of communication, current home environment and social networks, education and/or work circumstances and hobbies, interests and what they do for leisure activities.
-This information can be reported by the person directly or their parent/guardian or carer.
+The first step of the assessment often involves the OT gaining a comprehensive history of the person general living situation, as this improves the OT’s understanding of the person’s current position.
+This not only involves learning about their medical and health history, but also about their level of communication, current home environment and social networks, education and/or work, and hobbies and leisure activities.
+This information can be reported by the person directly or by their parent/guardian or carer.

-After the OT has collected the pertinent history, they will then do some activities with the person, depending on the person’s medical condition and primary purpose of the assessment.
-For instance, if the assessment is aimed at deciding on equipment (e.g. a wheelchair), the OT will assess the person’s current level of physical functioning to prescribe the most suitable equipment (and/or other assistive technology) options.
-If the assessment’s primary intention is to find appropriate accommodation and supports for the person, the OT will assess the person’s daily living skills such as self-care, meal preparation, budgeting and accessing transport.
-The OT will often utilise standardised tests to gauge the person’s level of functioning and compare the results to those of their developmental peers.
-This allows the assessment to correlate the person’s performance with others in their age group, to give a graded analysis of the person’s level of functioning.
+After the OT has collected the pertinent history, they will complete activities and specific assessment tools with the person, depending on the person’s disability and primary objective of the assessment.
+For instance, if the assessment is aimed at deciding on equipment (e.g. a wheelchair), the OT will assess the person’s current level of physical functioning to prescribe the most suitable equipment and other assistive technology options.
+If the assessment’s primary intention is to find appropriate accommodation and living supports for the person, the OT will assess the person’s daily living skills such as self-care, meal preparation, budgeting and accessing transport.
+Standardised tests are also used to gauge the person’s level of functioning and compared to average outcomes of their developmental peers.
+This allows the assessment to correlate the person’s performance with others in their age group, to give a graded analysis of the person’s functional performance.

-The OT then develops the report, including the outcomes and recommendations, to be distributed to the applicable people and agencies.
+The OT then develops the report, including the person’s goals, outcomes and recommendations, which can then be distributed to the applicable people and agencies.

 X